eclubiitk/desktopography/README.md

 After following above steps, run the requirement.txt file present in this repository using the commands-

-`pip install pipreqs`
-`pipreqs -r directory_name`  #directory name in which the requirement.txt file is present
+`pip install -r directory_name`  #directory name in which the requirement.txt file is present

 After these steps, run the [main.py](./hands_detection/screens.py) file.